-The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) 01452 426994.
+The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+A form will be completed am-referral-form-v4-2023.docx (live.com) and sent to amadmin@gloucestershire.gov.uk.